 The Florida peach tree produces delicious red skinned and yellow fleshed fruit that ripen in mid-May and require 350 chill hours.
 The Florida Crest will flower beginning in February and should be fertile in early spring for best results.

 The cross pollination from this tree is excellent for other peach, plum, and nectarine trees.
 Fun fact: peaches and nectarines are the same species.
 Nectarines are commonly referred to as different.
 This is because of the absence of 1 gene that causes the loss of the fruit-skin trichomes that make it fuzz-less.

-Prunus persica FlordaCrest grows up to 12-15 feet tall and wide making it a perfect fruit tree for small spaces.
+Prunus persica FlordaCrest grows up to 12-15 feet tall and wide making it a perfect peach fruit tree for small spaces.
 Produces fruit in 1-3 years after planting.

-This red blush variety ripens in summer and can be grown in USDA zones 8 and 9 of the southern United States.
+This red blush variety ripens in early summer and can be grown in department of agriculture zones 8 and 9 of the southern United States.
 A true fruit tree of the deep south.
 We have even seen these mature trees growing in central Florida and south Florida.

 Shop the Florida Crest peach tree for sale.